alexandrainst/fresco-stat/README.md

 of the two.
 Or one party could know the model parameters and other parties the data used to fit the, model eg. in regression or machine learning.

+The library supports both simple descriptive statistics and more complicated analysis and regression, including linear and logistic regression and survival analysis using Cox regression.

 The library has four function libraries with the following functions:
 1. [Statistics](src/main/java/dk/alexandra/fresco/stat/Statistics.java)
     * Descriptive statistics